Do Male Cats have nipples? Why do They Have Them?

-When a mother cat nurses, her kittens’ suckling stimulates nerve endings in the nipple.
+During mating season, male and female cats mingle with each other and the female gets pregnant.
+When a mother cat nurses, her kittens' suckling stimulates nerve endings in the nipple.
 This tells the pituitary gland to release the hormones prolactin and oxytocin.
 The prolactin takes nutrients from her blood supply to turn them into milk.
 This is why she seems hungrier than usual.
 Oxytocin makes cells around the nipple contract and force milk down.

 Mama cat needs to be left alone when this is happening.
 Not only is it easier for her to feed her babies when she's calm, but mother cats can get a bit hissy and scratchy when she's got babies to protect.